shopsys/shopsys/docs/cookbook/adding-a-new-administration-page.md

 {% endblock %}
 ```

-The content of the page is just a simple [Twitter widget](https://publish.twitter.com/) but you can put any content in your page.
+The page's content is just a simple [Twitter widget](https://publish.twitter.com/), but you can put any content on your page.
 You can use the controller to pass some parameters to your template.
 Feel free to examine other controllers for inspiration.

 If you're new to Twig, you can take a look at [Symfony Templating documentation](http://symfony.com/doc/current/templating.html).

-Now the page should load correctly and display the newest tweets of [@ShopsysFW](https://twitter.com/ShopsysFW).
+Now, the page should load correctly and display the newest tweets of [@ShopsysFW](https://twitter.com/ShopsysFW).
 But to access it, you still need to open a specific URL...

 ## Side menu and breadcrumbs
 The admin side menu is implemented by [KnpMenuBundle](https://symfony.com/doc/master/bundles/KnpMenuBundle/index.html) and to extend it, you can use [events](https://symfony.com/doc/master/bundles/KnpMenuBundle/events.html).
-For the details about the customization of the menu, read the [Administration Menu](../administration/administration-menu.md) article.
+For details about the menu customization, read the [Administration Menu](../administration/administration-menu.md) article.

 Right now, the Dashboard menu looks like this: